selimanac/defold-astar-hex-example/README.md

 Art Credit: [Kenny](https://kenney.nl/)

-You can set the map type odd-r or even-r. odd-q and even-q types are not supported in this example.
+You can set the map type to odd-r or even-r. odd-q and even-q types are not supported in this example.
-Just set the `map_type` variable on ``main.script` file accordingly.
+Just set the `map_type` variable on `main.script` file accordingly.

 ```lua